 Our purpose is to develop cases on entrepreneurship that significantly advance understanding of specific entrepreneurial situations and provide a means by which to teach the practice of entrepreneurship in the classroom.
 As of January 2014, Teaching Cases are no longer accepted for publication in Entrepreneurship Theory and Practice.
 However, if you should wish your case to be peer reviewed, it may be submitted as follows.
 After successful peer review, cases will be made available on a website for use by instructors in the field.
 To be clear, it will not have a DOI or be associated with ET&P in anyway.

-All cases submitted must be accompanied by a Teaching Note and a Note to Instructors used to prepare the case.
-Only the main case document and the Note to Instructors will be published on the journal website.
+All cases submitted must be accompanied by a Teaching Note used to prepare the case.
+Only the main case document will be published on the journal website.
 The Teaching Note will be available to instructors upon request.

-Cases will be evaluated on (1) their appropriateness for ET&P, (2) the importance, timeliness, and provocativeness of the decision focus, (3) the completeness and quality of data, (4) writing style, and (5) organization.
-The quality of the Teaching Note and Note to Instructors will also be used as criteria to evaluate the publication potential of submissions.
+Cases will be evaluated on (1) their appropriateness for entrepreneurship classes, (2) the importance, timeliness, and provocativeness of the decision focus, (3) the completeness and quality of data, (4) writing style, and (5) organization.
+The quality of the Teaching Note will also be used as criteria to evaluate the publication potential of submissions.

-The copyright of published cases belongs to the journal.
-Only unpublished, noncopyrighted cases should be submitted.
+The copyright of published cases will remain with the author(s).
+However, only unpublished, noncopyrighted cases should be submitted for review.

 WHAT TO SUBMIT

-Case writers should submit a case with separate title page, a Note to Instructors, and a Teaching Note (the latter two submitted as separate documents from the case).
+Case writers should submit a case with separate title page and a Teaching Note (the latter submitted as a separate document from the case).

 FORMAT OF TITLE PAGE